TheoLeCalvar/scheduling-example/README.md

 ## Install

-A VirtualBox VM image with Eclipse installed and configured is available [here](https://gdsn.fr/research/atlc.ova).
-Use `atlc` as both user and password.

-Otherwise you can directly install the demo from this repository.
+You can directly install the demo from this repository.
 Make sure that your JRE provides a JavaFX runtime.
 Then clone this repository and import both projects into eclipse.